math-comp/analysis/INSTALL.md

 ## Break-down of phase 3 of the installation procedure step by step

-With the example of Coq 9.1.1 and MathComp 2.6.0.
+With the example of Rocq 9.1.1 and MathComp 2.6.0.
 For other versions, update the version numbers accordingly.

 1. Install Rocq 9.1.1